Orange-OpenSource/conllueditor/README.md

 ```
 Use it with the option `--uiconfig uiconfig.yml`

 The values in the `validation:` section are the same as for the options `--upos`.
 These option, if present too, override the values given in the `uiconfig.yml` file.
-Using this example just above, ConlluEditor opens loke this:
+Using this example just above, ConlluEditor opens like this:

 ![Custom UI](doc/custom-ui.png)